microsoft/react-native-windows/docs/GettingStarted.md

 react-native windows
 ```

+#### *Note on Requirements*

-*Note*:  You will need to install the [requirements](#system-requirements) before you can build and run your application.
+Make sure you have installed all [requirements](https://github.com/Microsoft/react-native-windows#system-requirements) for React Native Windows.
+These requirements are necessary to build and run your application.

 #### *Note On Expo*